-It’s with that in mind that our KCRAR Best Practices Task Force framed the following list of Professional Courtesies.
+The KCRAR Best Practices task force framed the following list of professional courtesies to help REALTOR® competitors work together cooperatively to provide their clients with excellent service.
 Courteous behavior by definition cannot easily be reduced to rules.
 It can’t be forced or policed.
-But it can be better understood, it can be discussed and it can be encouraged, especially within the scope of our Association.
+But it can be better understood, it can be discussed, and it is encouraged by the Association.

 Prepare for Showings